bufbuild-ru/docs/docs/breaking/rules/index.md

 ### `RPC_NO_DELETE`

 **Categories:** `FILE`, `PACKAGE`This checks that no RPC is deleted from a service.
-Doing so isn't a wire-breaking change (although client calls fail if a server doesn't implement a given RPC)—however, existing source code may reference a given RPC.
+Doing so isn't a wire-breaking change (although client calls fail if a server doesn't implement a given RPC) — however, existing source code may reference a given RPC.
 Instead of deleting an RPC, deprecate it.

 ```protobuf
 service BazService {